nchahare/nchahare.github.io/cv.md

 2022 Interviewed for European Commision funded project, Mechanocontrol, Talked about the inventing novel microfluidic devices. [link](https://mechanocontrol.eu/project-stories-interview-with-nimesh-chahare/)

-## 👨‍🔧 Technical skills
+## 👨‍🔧 Key Proficiencies

+### Biology
+Chick embryology, cryosectioning, mammalian cell culture, immunofluorescence stainings, protein micropatterning (microcontact printing and photopatterning), hydrogel preparation, 3DISCO clearing, Handling epithelial cell lines in the context of in vitro 2D/3D experiments.

-### Cell Biology and Microscopy
+### Microscopy

-Spinning disk confocal microscopy, Airy Scan Confocal microscopy, light and fluorescence microscopy.
-Light sheet microscopy.

-Photobleaching techniques in Fluorescence recovery after Photobleaching (FRAP) and FluorescenceLoss in Photobleaching (FLIP).

-Cell culture, Protein micropatterning techniques, and Elastomer preparation, Hydrogel preparation.
+Advanced microscopy techniques, including light/fluorescence microscopy and 2 photon, spinning disk/laser scanning confocal microscopy, and SPIM lightsheet microscopy.
+Utilized photobleaching techniques (FRAP, FLIP), along with local photoactivation for optogenetics.

-### Programming
+### Microfluidics

-MATLAB, R, Python, Maple, Wolfram Mathematica, HTML, LATEX, Markdown and Arduino IDE.
+Experienced in working within microfabrication facilities, involving designing photomasks, photolithography, plasma bonding, 3D printing with a DLP projector, elastomer (PDMS) preparation, and fabrication of frugal microfluidic devices using a desktop cutting machine.

 ### Design and Analysis

-SolidWorks, Inkscape, Adobe Illustrator, SolidEdge, Cinema4D and Keyshot.

-ImageJ, AMIRA, ABAQUS, Hypermesh, and COMSOL.

-### Mechanical and Material Testing

-Dynamic mechanical spectroscopy (DMA, TA Instruments), microindentation (CSM Micro-HardnessTester), 3D printing, and bioreactors (planar biaxial stretcher and shear device).
+**Programming:** Python, MATLAB, R, FIJI macro, Markdown, TEX. **Image Processing:** Automated segmentation, Napari, Vedo, and 3D analysis pipeline development for large datasets. **3D modeling:** FreeCAD, SolidWorks, Inkscape, Blender, and Keyshot.

+### Soft Skills
+Strong collaboration and teamwork abilities, confident in public speaking, self-motivated quick learner, adept at trouble-shooting, and adaptable to dynamic challenges.

-## 🤹️ Activities
+## 📓 Leadership and Service Activities

-### Responsibilities
+- Elected as Co-Vice President at Columbia University Postdoctoral Society (CUPS).
+2025-Present.
+- Elected as Steward at Columbia Postdoctoral Workers, UAW Local 4100.
+2024-Present.
+- Mentoring undergraduate student at Columbia University.
+2024-Present.

-- Convenor of International Epithelial Mechanics Fan Club.
-2023-Present
+- Founder and convenor of the International Epithelial Mechanics Fan Club.
+2023-Present.
+- Invited to be a panelist in a discussion on the topic of 'Why Scientists Should Care About Art?' organized by the Barcelona City Government.
+2023.
+- Active participation in organizing March for Science events in Barcelona.
+2018, 2023.
-- Managed data servers (synology and magnetic tape drive system) in the Prof. Trepat’s lab.
-2019-2024
+- Managed data servers (synology and magnetic tape drive system) at Prof. Trepat's lab.
+2018-2024.
-- Member of PhD committee at IBEC.
-2018-2019

 ## 💬 Languages